 FARMERS & STEWARDS carry so much important history and dignity -That's why I'm a Farm Plug.

-I want to be more than a farmer.
-I am what I call a “farm plug": a sustainable agricultural educator and intersectional advocate that farms.
+A Farm Plug is an IMPACTOR: someone who uses their influence to serve their community based on the basis of collective wellness."
 Farming is a dying industry and the black farmer is facing an even more dire crisis.
-Many people equate agriculture with slavery- a traumatic scar that causes many young African Americans to be turned off by it.
-However, land ownership and cultivation has been historically used as a tool for disenfranchisement, when it truly offers a path to liberation and equity.
+Many people equate agriculture with slavery- a traumatic scar that causes many young indigenous descendants to be turned off by it.
+However, land stewardship and the environment has been historically used as a tool for disenfranchisement, when it truly offers a path to liberation and equity.
 Through agriculture, economic independence and empowerment, systemically disadvantaged and developing communities can be accounted for.
-The intersectional technique will allow for more adequate identification of unique problems for better strategies and local, sustainable solutions.
+Our intersectional technique allows for adequate identification of unique problems for better strategies and local, sustainable solutions.
 I am an alchemist, driven by my love of connecting with people and action-oriented problem solving.
 I am intrigued by the creation of resilient and beloved communities and I enjoy engaging with people using the possibilities and heterogeneity of the world of food and natural resources.